ajoalenjeen/GLOBAL-FASHION-DATA-ANALYSIS/README.md

      alt="Top 20 Cities"
      width="800">

-Revenue has seasonal peaks in September–December, with December as the strongest month both in 2023 and 2024.
+Revenue has seasonal peaks in September–December, with December as the strongest month in 2024.

 #### 2.Top 20 city in the USA that generates the most revenue
 <img src="https://github.com/ajoalenjeen/GLOBAL-FASHION-DATA-ANALYSIS/blob/0573230db0fea1ff11be582890891deba851cba6/Images/Screenshot%202025-12-30%20193110.png"